Abhishek-Saini/educational/README.md

-If you want to add any optimization or spot a bug, feel free to raise a pull request.
+If you want to add any optimization or spot a bug, feel free to raise a pull request. or If you can make this readme nicer(but mainly more useful), welcome to raise PR for that too.

 Find below one-line description of each of the directories.
 I will keep adding educational codes here.